bobanetwork/boba_legacy/boba_documentation/Quickstart_Local_Boba.md

 ## Spinning up the stack

 Stack spinup can take 15 minutes or more.
 There are many interdependent services to bring up with two waves of contract deployment and initialisation.

-You can either inspect the Docker Dashboard>Containers/All>Ops _or_ you can run this script to wait for the sequencer to be fully up:
+Recommended settings - 10 CPUs, 30 to 40 GB of memory.
+You can either inspect the Docker `Dashboard>Containers/All>Ops` for the progress of the `ops_deployer` _or_ you can run this script to wait for the sequencer to be fully up:

 ```bash
 ./scripts/wait-for-sequencer.sh
 ```

 If the command returns with no log output, the sequencer is up.
-Once the sequencer is up, you can inspect the Docker `Dashboard>Containers/All>Ops` for the `ops_boba_deployer` _or_ you can run the following script to wait for all the boba contracts (e.g. the fast message relay system) to be fully up and deployed:
+Once the sequencer is up, you can inspect the Docker `Dashboard>Containers/All>Ops` for the progress of `ops_boba_deployer` _or_ you can run the following script to wait for all the Boba contracts (e.g. the fast message relay system) to be deployed and up:

 ```bash
 ./scripts/wait-for-boba.sh